dbbs-lab/cerebellar-models/docs/strategies/connection-strategies.rst

 .. note::
-    As for the glomeruli and granule cells, the presynaptic cell of this connection is supposed to have no morphology attached while the postsynaptic cell must have one.
+    As for the glomeruli and granule cells, the presynaptic cell of this connection is supposed to have no morphology attached, while the postsynaptic cell must have one.

 .. _goc_glom:

 :class:`ConnectomeGolgiGlomerulus <.connectome.golgi_glomerulus.ConnectomeGolgiGlomerulus>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This connection strategy links a presynaptic cell (usually golgi) to all postsynaptic cells
+This connection strategy links a Golgi cell to all granule cells connected to a glomerulus.
-(usually granule or ubc) connected to an intermediate cell (usually a glomerulus).
-The connections
-between the intermediate cell and the postsynaptic cell need are defined in a separate connection
+The connections between the glomerulus and the postsynaptic cells are defined in :ref:`glom_grc` used as a
-strategy (usually :ref:`glom_grc`).
+``reference strategy``.

-The algorithm selects here the closest intermediate cell (maximum ``divergence``) that are within
+The algorithm selects here the closest glomeruli (maximum ``divergence``) that are within
-a sphere surrounding each presynaptic soma.
-For each unique intermediate cell selected,
+a sphere surrounding each Golgi cell.
+For each unique glomerulus selected, the tip of an axon's branch from the Golgi
-the tip of a branch from the presynaptic cell is randomly selected.
-All postsynaptic cells connected
+cell is randomly selected.
+All granule cells that are connected to the selected glomerulus with the
-to the selected intermediate cell through the dependent strategy are also connected to the selected
+``reference strategy``, are also connected to the selected Golgi cell.
+The target points of the granule cell (i.e.
-presynaptic cell.
-The target points of the postsynaptic cell (branch point) are copied from the
+dendrite selected) are copied from the ``reference strategy``.
-dependent strategy.

-* ``divergence``: Number of postsynaptic cell per presynaptic cell.
+* ``divergence``: Number of glomeruli per Golgi cell.

-* ``radius``: Radius of the sphere to filter the intermediate cells within it.
+* ``radius``: Radius of the sphere to filter the glomeruli within it.

-* ``glom_post_strat``: ConnectionStrategy that links the intermediate cell to the postsynaptic cell.
+* ``glom_post_strat``: ConnectionStrategy that links the glomeruli to the granule cells.

-* ``glom_cell_type``: CellType of the intermediate cell, used as a reference
+* ``glom_cell_type``: CellType of the glomerulus, used as a reference

-For the golgi to granule connectivity, the ``axon`` of the golgi cells are selected.

 .. code-block:: yaml